- Instructions for Form 7210 - Introductory Material

 Applicable entities.

-For tax years beginning after 2022, applicable entities (as defined under section 6417(d)(1)(A)) that generally don't benefit from income tax credits may elect to treat the clean hydrogen production credit for a qualified clean hydrogen production facility originally placed in service after December 31, 2012, as a payment of income tax.
+Applicable entities (as defined under section 6417(d)(1)(A)) that generally don't benefit from income tax credits may elect to treat the clean hydrogen production credit attributable to a qualified clean hydrogen production facility originally placed in service after December 31, 2012, as a payment of income tax.
 Resulting overpayments may result in refunds.

-For a discussion of what is considered an applicable entity, see Applicable entity making an elective payment election on IRA 2022 credits in the Instructions for Form 3800.
+For a discussion of what is considered an applicable entity, see Applicable entity making an EPE on IRA 2022 credits in the Instructions for Form 3800.
 For more information on elective payment elections under section 6417, see Elective Payment of Certain Business Credits Under Section 6417 or Section 48D in the Instructions for Form 3800.

-Your election to treat the credit as a payment generally applies to 2023 and any subsequent year during the 10-year period beginning on the date such facility was originally placed in service.
-You must obtain an IRS-issued registration number for the facility in 2023 and each of the succeeding years.
+Your election to treat the credit as a payment generally applies to the year you make the election and any subsequent year within the 10-year period beginning on the date such facility was originally placed in service.
+You must obtain an IRS-issued registration number for the facility in the year you make the election and each of the succeeding years.
+For facilities originally placed in service in 2023 or after, the election must first be made for the tax year in which the facility is placed in service.

 Taxpayers electing to be treated as applicable entities.

 If you aren’t an applicable entity, you can also elect to treat the credit as a payment of taxes on your return.
-Section 6417(d)(1)(B) allows an electing taxpayer, including a partnership or an S corporation under section 6417(c), to treat the credit for the production of clean hydrogen at a qualified facility as a payment or deemed payment of taxes.
+Section 6417(d)(1)(B) allows an electing taxpayer, including a partnership or an S corporation, to treat the credit for the production of clean hydrogen attributable to a qualified facility as a payment or deemed payment of taxes.

 For a discussion of who is considered an electing taxpayer, see the Instructions for Form 3800.
 For more information on elective payment elections under section 6417, see Elective Payment of Certain Business Credits Under Section 6417 or Section 48D in the Instructions for Form 3800.

-If you make a section 6417(d)(1)(B) election, the election generally applies to 2023 and the 4 succeeding years (unless you revoke your election).
+If you make a section 6417(d)(1)(B) election, the election generally applies to the year you make the election and the 4 succeeding years (unless you revoke your election).

 Credit transfers.